alexwitherspoon/aviationwx.org/PROGRESS.md

 **What to do now**:
 1. Set up GitHub Actions secrets for deployment
-2. Configure Bluehost cron job for webcam refresh
+2. Configure host cron job for webcam refresh
 3. Deploy via GitHub Actions (automatic on merge)
 4. Configure DNS wildcard subdomain
 5. Test live deployment

 ## 🚀 Next Steps

 The project is ready for production.
 All features are implemented, tested, and documented.
-The next step is to deploy to Bluehost using the automated GitHub Actions workflow.
+The next step is to deploy to the Droplet using the automated GitHub Actions workflow.

 To deploy:
 1. Push your commits to GitHub